EivanKolchin/Natural_gas_forecasting_with_ML/README.md

 Quantitative Natural Gas Forecasting using Machine Learning

-This project models and forecasts natural gas prices to enable the pricing of storage contracts for a commodity trading desk.
+This project is a seasonality-aware linear regression model with Fourier features and date interpolation, modelling and forecasting natural gas prices to enable the pricing of storage contracts for a commodity trading desk.
-It combines quantitative finance, time-series modeling, and machine learning to extrapolate market data, capture seasonal trends, and generate forward-looking price estimates.